Ferratauris/hugo/content/en/webhosting/Hugo and Netlify.md

 https://www.netlify.com

 You need to sign in or create a Netlify account.
-If you don't have a Netlify account, click on signup, enter your email and choose a password atleast 10 characters long Then go to your inbox, click on Verify.
+If you don't have a Netlify account, click on signup, enter your email and choose a password at least 10 characters long Then go to your inbox, click on Verify.
 Now you will be asked to introduce yourself to Netlify.
 You do you on this page.
 Fill it as you see fit.